hochgenug/BADW/README.md

 * extreme-down.video
     * Auto search the requested serie
 * ed-protect.org
-    * Auto click on the link when it's available
+    * Auto click on the links
 * Global
     * Possibility to enable/disable the feature for a specific website by clicking on the extension icon.